 Inevitably, I was asked if I had based the main character, Jackson Dunbar, on myself.
 I replied with honesty "not in any way".
 Then a friend and former BBC colleague who had worked for me on a big international story said the bureau chief Mack Galbraith was me.
 Eh?
 How could that be?
 Mack was Scottish (I'm not), he was a chain smoker (I haven't smoked since I left high school), he drank copious amounts of whisky (I prefer beer), and he was incredibly untidy (well, I'm just a little untidy).

 On reflection, my friend is right.
-Although I believed I had created a character who was nothing to do with me, the reality was that I had modelled the essentials of his personality on how I ran a team -- or tried to anyway -- when covering a big story.
+Although I believed I had created a character who was nothing to do with me -- I thought I was basing it on a hard-drinking, chain-smoking, untidy, and entertaining former colleague -- the reality was that I had unwittingly modelled the essentials of his personality on how I ran a team -- or tried to anyway -- when covering a big story.

 I can be most grateful that my friend didn't think that the character Dick 'Psycho' Passick was me.
 Now that would have been very, very upsetting!